SaaS CFO Perspectives About Pricing, AI, and the Future of Finance

 “We 100% think that Gen AI is going to be fueling transformation.
 It’s not a replace; it’s an augment, taking away some of the more transactional, rote types of work, and enabling them to focus on what I think is more impactful and valuable work."

-Mastantuono offers a clear SaaS CFO perspective on AI: use it to shift team focus from manual execution to strategic contribution.
+Mastantuono provides a clear SaaS CFO perspective on AI: Use it to shift team focus from manual execution to strategic contribution.
 This approach changes the finance team’s capacity without requiring immediate restructuring.
-Tasks like reconciliation, reporting prep, and billing logic adjustments are candidates for automation.
-The return is time and headspace for teams to engage in planning, forecasting, and analysis.
+The tasks like reconciliation, reporting prep, and billing logic adjustments are candidates for automation.

 2. Kate Bueker, CFO at HubSpot